Abdelali12-codes/jenkins-cdk/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation
+# aws ec2 ubuntu AMI is used in this project !!!
 # install jenkins

 ```